 Preparing a manuscript for publication is a difficult job that is greatly benefitted by a smart peer group of readers who can give advice and feedback, brainstorm ideas, and help the writer see trouble spots and gaps in the plot, characters, and any other areas of the work.
 Our independent study advanced manuscript workshop provides a secure forum for smart, engaged writers to work on their own projects and hone their editorial acumen by helping their peers, receive specific mentoring and support, and the opportunity to revise and prepare a full manuscript for publication.

 In order for all participants to have the opportunity to workshop 250-300 pages of work, the workshop must take place over approximately 25 weeks (plus the planning meeting week).
-Taking time off for the December and March holidays brings the workshop into May, when all participant drafts will have been critiqued in full.
+Taking time off for the December and March holidays brings the workshop into late May/ early June, when all participant drafts will have been critiqued in full.

 Participants must commit to the full scope of the workshop in order to ensure consistency for all participants.

 This workshop is designed similarly to an MFA thesis workshop such that a select group of advanced-level writers are able to give and receive feedback on each others’ manuscripts-in-progress in a controlled, organized environment.
 All of the classroom infrastructure, platform management, scheduling, administration, and additional support are provided, enabling the participants to focus on the work.
-The mentor does not read or comment on the manuscripts, however the mentor is always on hand to ensure the workshop process is smooth and to dip into conversation and answer questions as well as to provide resources and serve as a point person during the weekly video conversations.
+The mentor is on hand to ensure the workshop process is smooth, serve as a point person for the weekly video meetings and private conversation, and answer questions and provide resources.
+The mentor does not read or comment on the manuscripts as a matter of course; however, if a participant has a question regarding a short section of work requiring deeper interrogation, the mentor will discuss the section or any concerns with the author.